benchopt/benchopt/doc/user_guide/advanced.rst

 but imported dynamically to avoid installation issues, we resort to a special way of importing modules and functions defined for a benchmark.

-First, all code that need to be imported should be placed under ``BENCHMARK_DIR/benchmark_utils/``, as described here:
+First, all code that needs to be imported should be placed under ``BENCHMARK_DIR/benchmark_utils/``, as described here:

 .. code-block::